-How Will My Medical Bills Be Paid After My Car Accident?
+How Are My Medical Bills Paid for the Crash?

 If you have been injured in a car accident, it is reasonable to expect to pay your medical bills and have money for yourself for your pain and suffering.
 But for many accident victims, it is first things first.
 How will I get my medical bills paid?